djeada/Numpy-Tutorials/notes/5_reshaping_arrays.md

 Reshaped Images Shape: (100, 28, 28, 1)
 ```

-Explanation:

 - `np.random.rand(batch_size, 28, 28)` creates a batch of 100 grayscale images, each of size 28x28 pixels.
 - `images.reshape(batch_size, 28, 28, 1)` adds a channel dimension, converting the shape to (100, 28, 28, 1), which is required by many deep learning frameworks.
-- **Practical Use Case:** Adding or modifying dimensions is crucial when preparing image data for training convolutional neural networks, ensuring compatibility with the model's expected input shape.
+- Adding or modifying dimensions is crucial when preparing image data for training convolutional neural networks, ensuring compatibility with the model's expected input shape.

 ### Additional Reshaping Techniques